psi4/psi4/doc/sphinxman/source/dft.rst

 effects.
-The former idea allows the electronic density to be dealt with instead of the much more complicated wavefunction, while the latter allows for the treatment of the troublesome kinetic energy term via the implicit one-body Kohn-Sham orbitals.
-KS-DFT borrows much of the machinery of Hartree-Fock, as is evident by looking at the energy expression,
+The former idea allows the electronic density to be dealt with instead of the much more complicated wavefunction, while the latter allows for the treatment of the troublesome kinetic energy term via the implicit one-body Kohn--Sham orbitals.
+KS-DFT borrows much of the machinery of Hartree--Fock, as is evident by looking at the energy expression,

 .. math::